mirzaipatrik/Bayesian_HMM/README.md

 ## Parameter estimation

 Let us now perform a Bayesian parameter estimation of the HMM.
-We need to specify the number of states, number of iterations and the data, the initial transition probaiblity matrix, the raw data and the hyperparameters:
+We need to specify the number of states, the number of iterations, the burn-in period, the initial transition probaiblity matrix, the raw data, and the hyperparameters:

 ```julia
 #Inputs: